SoeRatch/disqueue/README.md

 - Delegates job execution to `JobProcessor`.
 - Uses `StreamManager` to manage stream offsets and fetch jobs.
 - Skips cancelled jobs and advances the stream pointer to avoid reprocessing.
+- Supports **graceful shutdown** using signal handlers (SIGINT/SIGTERM).
+When stopped, the worker finishes the current job cleanly before exiting.

 ### `streams/manager.py` – Stream Manager
 - Manages stream offsets (`last_id`) for each priority stream.